chaselikethebank/mega-blaag/docs/marketing/aphorisms.md

-# Aphorisms
+# Techniques

+What is a marketing technique?

+Mabye...
+The small repeatable actions we take with intentionallity to sharpen our message to garner results.

-Use these aphorisms to quickly and easily remember the executable techniques that work.
+Here are some techniques.
+Try these aphorisms to easily remember the executables we are investing in.

 ## Do's
 | Aphorism                                         | Explanation                                                     |